-New Student Orientation is an essential learning experience to start your first year off right; therefore, all First Time in College students are required to complete New Student Orientation (NSO).
+New Student Orientation is an essential learning experience to start your first year off right; therefore, all First Time in College and transfer students are required to complete New Student Orientation (NSO).
 NSO provides you the opportunity to meet new students, interact with faculty and staff, and learn your way around campus.
 During this interactive session, you will also discover campus resources available to you which are designed to assist you in making a successful transition to College of the Mainland.
-You will not be allowed to register for classes until you have completed NSO.
-To register or get more information regarding New Student Orientation, please contact Admissions and Records at 409-933-8264.
+To register for New Student Orientation, please meet with an academic advisor in the Student Success Center.